-For a long time people thought the high amount of ascorbic acid, or vitamin C, in amla did this.
+For a long time people thought the high amount of ascorbic acid, or vitamin C, in amla were responsible for its healing benefits.
 However, recently there has been some discussion among scientists about this and the nature of the extremely powerful antioxidants within the fruit.

 “Amla is the most important medicinal plant in the Indian traditional system of medicine.
 Its fruits possess multiple benefits and are of immense use in folk medicine.
 And yet this sour, tasty berry, about the size of a plum, is still largely unknown outside the Indian subcontinent.”

-1. Amla is anti-inflammatory
+1. Amla is a powerful antioxidant

 'Ayurveda tradition uses amla fruit to treat inflammation in both preventive and curative ways.'